Successfully Negotiating the Deal

 - If necessary, defer until ‘later’ – if small issues do get in the way in the midst of big ones, focus on and consolidate your agreement on the big issues and come back to the small ones later

-- At the end of the day, if there are disagreements about relative small expenses, split the difference and smile
+- At the end of the day, if there are disagreements about relatively small expenses, split the difference and smile

 The reality is that most negotiations proceed without much problem.
 In the event that there are difficulties but you’re committed to buying the home, remember: where there’s a will there’s a way.
 Please call us if we can be of any further assistance.